akvo/rtmis/docs/source/administration.rst

    :alt: Add a new mobile user form
    :width: 100%

 3. To view the details of a mobile user, click the expand button.
-Here, you can also copy the passcode for logging in to the mobile app.
+Here, you can also copy the passcode for logging in to the :ref:`mobile app<mobileauth>`.

 .. image:: ../assests/mobile-users-3.png
    :alt: Mobile assignment details